 History: Revolutions Units 3 and 4

-We will then focus on how the revolutionaries went about trying to create a new society.
-We will consider how the new regimes were both threatened and radicalised by factors such as political dissent, civil war, economic breakdown and wars of foreign intervention.
-We will evaluate historical interpretations about the success of the revolution, the new regime’s consolidation of power, their compromise of revolutionary ideology and the degree of change brought to each society.
+We then focus on how the revolutionaries went about trying to create a new society, examining how the new regimes were both threatened and radicalised.
+We evaluate historical interpretations about the success of the revolution, the new regime’s consolidation of power, their compromise of revolutionary ideology and the degree of change brought to each society.